jussitohka/KUBIAC_brainimageanalysis/day2/statistics.md

 ## Inference and multiple comparisons correction

 The result of the previous step is a group level statistical map describing the size of studied effect.
 That is a lot of data to chew on.
-Typically, in the realm of the classical statistical analyses, we are interested in the questions like:  at which voxels patients response to the stimulys differs from that of controls.
+Typically, in the realm of the classical statistical analyses, we are interested in the questions like:  at which voxels patients response to the stimulus differs from that of controls or at which voxels controls have more gray matter than patients.
+If we have a parametric

 ## Statistical power